Adrian Carton de Wiart: Post-First World War era and the Polish mission

-Polish gentleman (1924–1939)
+Interwar years in Poland (1924–1939)

-His last Polish aide de camp was Prince Karol Mikołaj Radziwiłł, member of the Radziwiłł family who inherited a large 500000 acre estate in eastern Poland when the communists killed his uncle.
-They became friends and Carton de Wiart was given the use of a large estate called Prostyń, in the Pripet Marshes, a wetland area larger than Ireland and surrounded by water and forests.
-In this location Carton de Wiart spent the rest of the interwar years.
-In his memoirs he said "In my fifteen years in the marshes I did not waste one day without hunting".
+After his retirement, his friend Karol Mikołaj Radziwiłł, a member of the princely Radziwiłł family offered him use of a vast estate called Prostyń, in the Pripet Marshes.
+Carton de Wiart spent the rest of the interwar period there.
+In his memoirs he wrote: "in my fifteen years in the marshes I did not waste one day without hunting".